aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

 import { DocumentNode as DocumentNode_2 } from 'graphql';
 import { EnumTypeDefinitionNode } from 'graphql';
 import { EnumTypeExtensionNode } from 'graphql';
-import { ExperimentalImportedAmplifyDynamoDbModelDataSourceStrategy } from '@aws-amplify/graphql-transformer-interfaces';
+import { ImportedAmplifyDynamoDbModelDataSourceStrategy } from '@aws-amplify/graphql-transformer-interfaces';
 import { Expression } from 'graphql-mapping-template';
 import { FieldDefinitionNode } from 'graphql';
 import { FieldNode } from 'graphql';